You will need a good quality basic multimeter that can measure voltage and continuity.

 Click here to buy a top of the line multimeter.

 Don't forget to learn how to use your multimeter too!

-Click here to buy some.
+Click here to buy 5mm tin-plated brass snaps.

 You can also use hooks and eyes, metal zippers, and other metal sewing notions.
 Experiment!